microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 The extension contributes two things:

 1. A **service connection input** that points to an existing **Azure Repos/Team Foundation Server service connection** configured in Azure DevOps and used to authenticate against the remote TFS / Azure DevOps account.
-2. **Four artifact source types.** An *artifact source* is the external origin you link to a classic release definition - a Build, Git repo, or TFVC repo on the remote account.
+2. **Three artifact source types.** An *artifact source* is the external origin you link to a classic release definition - a Build or Git repo on the remote account.
 Linking one tells Release Management *what to deploy*: the selected version is downloaded automatically at the start of every deployment, and publishing a new external version can trigger a new release.
 Without this extension a release can only consume artifacts from the same account.
 The extension is what makes those *external* sources selectable.
-The same download capability is also packaged as **three download tasks** you can add directly to any build or release pipeline (including YAML).
+The same download capability is also packaged as **two download tasks** you can add directly to any build or release pipeline (including YAML).

 ## Mental model: how a release uses it